 Apache mod_vhost_alias module fails to set DOCUMENT_ROOT

 Mass virtual hosting using mod_vhost_alias or mod_rewrite module simplifies pattern-based virtual hosting.
 However, there is a major problem if your virtual host application makes use of the DOCUMENT_ROOT environment variable.
-According to the Apache documentation, the mod_vhost_alias does NOT correctly sets the DOCUMENT_ROOT variable and hence pontentially break PHP web applications that makes use of this environment variable.
-It seems that one logical thing to do is to use the VirtualDocumentRoot to map DOCUMENT_ROOT variable, but current mod_vhost_alias does NOT implement this function and it is very unlikely that it will any time soon.
+According to the Apache documentation, the mod_vhost_alias does NOT correctly set the DOCUMENT_ROOT variable and hence potentially breaks PHP web applications that make use of this environment variable.
+It seems that one logical thing to do is to use the VirtualDocumentRoot to map the DOCUMENT_ROOT variable, but current mod_vhost_alias does NOT implement this function and it is very unlikely that it will any time soon.

-To best way to solve this problem is to applying a patch for mod_vhost_alias.c, which is written by a person with an email address (cbs[at]cts.ucla.edu) that dynamically sets DOCUMENT_ROOT environment variable.
+To best way to solve this problem is to apply a patch for mod_vhost_alias.c, which is written by a person with an email address (cbs[at]cts.ucla.edu) that dynamically sets DOCUMENT_ROOT environment variable.
 The behavior is controlled by setting SetVirtualDocumentRoot to "on" or "yes".
-The original patch can be found apache bugzilla.
-To apply the patch, you'll have to rebuild the version of apache you're running.
-There is no easy way to rebuild mod_vhost_alias module only.
+The original patch can be found Apache Bugzilla.
+To apply the patch, you'll have to rebuild the version of Apache you're running.
+There is no easy way to rebuild the mod_vhost_alias module only.

 4. After modifying the mod_vhost_alias.c file, tar up the file and place it in the /usr/src/redhat/SOURCE folder.
 The new file replaces the old httpd-2.0.x.y.z.tar file.